-The attempt to create world peace from without could easily end in totalitarianism. „Peace begins in the own house” (Karl Jaspers) is an already more realistic claim that is worth the effort, but it is still very difficult to realize.
+Preface: The attempt to create world peace from outside carries the danger of ending in totalitarianism. „Peace begins in the own house” (Karl Jaspers) is an already more realistic claim that is worth the effort, but it is still very difficult to realize.
 In fact, peace and freedom can only come from within, and so does peace begin with oneself.
-Here it is, where „dust is turned to light”.
+Here it is, where „dust is turned to light” (Nelly Sachs).

-TheJerusalem Peace Memorial is the union of three sites of peace in the form of the Hebrew letter Vav: The Circle of Peace in the Garden of Freedom near Bensheim is connected through the Heart of Jesus Chapel near Fulda with the Holy City of Jerusalem.
-The distance between the Circle of Peace and the chapel in Fulda is exactly 80 old Roman miles.
+TheJerusalem Friedensmal in Bensheim consists of the Friedensmal in a Garden of Freedom and the Stone of Encounter at its border.
+It refers to three places of peace in the form of the Hebrew letter Vav: The Friedensmal in Bensheim is connected via the Heart of Jesus Chapel near Fulda with the Holy City of Jerusalem in Israel in the form of the Hebrew letter Vav (meaning: "and").
+The distance between the monument in Bensheim and the chapel near Fulda is almost exactly 80 old Roman miles (mille passus).
 The distance between the chapel and the Western Wall in the old city of Jerusalem is almost exactly 25 x 80 Roman miles.
+So that's 26 x 80 Roman miles.

-From the Circle of Peace you can look into the Rhine valley on the former "Jerusalem on the Rhine" with the city of Worms.
-This area is considered as the birthplace of the Jewish Ashkenasi culture. - "Jerusalem" can be read on the back of the big Stone at the Border to the path (image).
+From the Friedensmal you can look into the Rhine valley on the former "Jerusalem on the Rhine" with the city of Worms.
+This area is considered as the birthplace of the Jewish Ashkenasi culture. - YERUSHALAYIM (hebr. for Jerusalem) can be read on the back of the big Stone at the Border to the path (image).
 The name refers here to a root of European culture and the vision of a heavenly Jerusalem.
-The topic of healthy boundaries is addressed at this Border Stone and the ideological imprisonment of man as a cause of bondage and war is explained.
-The Garden of Freedom was inaugurated on 27 September 2015 with a celebration of encounters as part of a greater celebration to commemorate “The 50-year-long relationship between Israel and Germany”.
+The topic of healthy boundaries is addressed at this Stone of Encounter and the ideological imprisonment of man as a cause of bondage and war is explained.
+The Friedensmal was inaugurated on 27 September 2015 with a celebration of encounters as part of a greater celebration to commemorate “The 50-year-long relationship between Israel and Germany”.

 From Fulda, large areas of Germany were (also partially compulsory) Christianized under the responsibility of Boniface on behalf of the Catholic Church.
 Fulda became the most importantbirthplace of Christianity in Germany.
 The message of the Heart of Jesus Chapel in Fulda (Heart of Jesus Mysticism) in relation to Jerusalem is this: Jesus was a Jew!
 It shall be a sign of reconciliation.

-The Turning Point in the center of the "Rose" with the inscription "Chai" (Life) was set by a orthodox Rabbi on May 14, 2017.
+The Turning Point in the center of the "Rose" with the inscription "Chai" (living) was set by the Jewish-orthodox Rabbi Mordechai Mendelson on May 14, 2017.